-After a rookie campaign where Diamond was the best starter for the Twins, his sophomore season was a slump.
+After a rookie campaign where Diamond was the best starter for the Twins, his sophomore season was met with a slump.
 He walked more batters in fewer innings and struggled to keep the ball in the park.
 He looked better in his time at Rochester but he is out of minor league options.
-This could mean the Twins will have to try sneaking him through waivers and there is a chance another club would be interested in his services.
+This could mean the Twins would have to try and sneak him through waivers and there is a chance another club would be interested in his services.

 Sam Deduno, RHP

-Deduno surprised a lot of people in his first year, 2012, with the Twins as he tended to give up walks and hits but he found a way to get out of some jams.
-His second season with the Twins was even better as he lowered his ERA by half a run per game and his WHIP dropped from 1.54 to 1.35 over close to 30 more innings than in his freshman campaign.
-Like Diamond, Deduno is out of options but it seems Deduno has the inside track for the fifth starter spot.
+Deduno surprised a lot of people in his first year with the Twins as he tended to give up walks and hits but he found a way to get out of some jams.
+His second season with the Twins was even better as he lowered his ERA by half a run per game and his WHIP dropped from 1.54 to 1.35 over close to 30 more innings.
+Like Diamond, Deduno is out of options but it seems like Deduno would have the inside track for the fifth starter spot.

 Kyle Gibson, RHP

-There were high hopes for Gibson entering the season.
-The former first round pick had looked good in the preceding year's Arizona Fall League and the club was hoping he would make an impact during his rookie season.
+There were high hopes for Gibson entering the 2012 season.
+The former first round pick had looked good in last year's Arizona Fall League and the club was hoping he could make an impact during his rookie season.
 Gibson struggled throughout his rookie campaign.
-He still has options remaining so it's looking to be a lock for him to start the year in Rochester.
+He still has options remaining so it's looking like a lock for him to start the year in Rochester.
 His performance there will dictate when the Twins bring him back to the big leagues.

 Alex Meyer, RHP

-Considered by many the top rated pitching prospect in the Twins organization, Meyer will be knocking on the door to the majors next season.
-He pitched all last season at Double-A and he finished his year with a strong showing in the AFL.
-There is no need to rush him at this point but it could be hard to find a rotation spot for him unless a rash of injuries hits the guys in front of him.
-He has options left so the Twins will likely send him to Rochester for the start of the year.
+Considered by many to be the top rated pitching prospect in the Twins organization, Meyer will be knocking on the door to the majors next season.
+He pitched all of last season at Double-A and he culminated his year with a strong showing in the AFL.
+There is no need to rush him at this point but it could be hard to find a rotation spot for him unless a rash of injuries hit the guys in front of him.
+He has options left so the Twins will send him to Rochester for the start of the year.

 Vance Worley, RHP

-Last season's opening day starter struggled through his first season in a Twins uniform.
+Last season's Opening Day starter struggled throughout his first season in a Twins uniform.
 His WHIP was almost 2.00 and his 7.21 ERA was tough to swallow.
 When Minnesota traded Ben Revere, Worley was supposed to add some depth to a struggling pitching staff.
-A year later it is looking more like Worley might not be part of the organization.
+A year later and it is looking more like Worley might not be part of the organization.
 He's out of options and the Twins will likely put some of the names on this list ahead of him for the fifth starter spot.